ksmin23/my-aws-cdk-examples/rds/postgresql/README.md

 2. Connect to PostgreSQL

-    The user name and password of the master user are stored in the [AWS Secrets Manager](https://console.aws.amazon.com/secretsmanager/listsecrets) as a name such as `rds!cluster-xxxxxxxxxxxx`.
+    :information_source: The `username` and `password` of the master user are stored in the [AWS Secrets Manager](https://console.aws.amazon.com/secretsmanager/listsecrets) as a name such as `rds!cluster-xxxxxxxxxxxx`.
 (For more information, see [here](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/rds-secrets-manager.html).)

     <pre>
     $ psql -h <i>db-cluster-name</i>.cluster-<i>xxxxxxxxxxxx</i>.<i>region-name</i>.rds.amazonaws.com -Upostgres -W